Frequently Asked Questions

 Domestic Adoptions: While this is a reasonable question, it is also one which cannot be answered very clearly.
 Because the prospective birthfamily selects the adoptive family with whom they would like to place their child, there is little predictability within the selection process.
 Some families wait weeks once they enter an adoption program while others wait a year or more.

 Embryo Adoptions: The matching process is completed by the genetic family choosing the adoptive family with whom they would like to donate their embryos to.
-This process could take as little as a few months or more.
+In general, this process could take as little as a few months.

-International Adoptions: The timeframe for international adoption will be determined mostly by which country a family decides to adopt from.
-Most international adoptions take approximately one to two year to complete, with some countries taking longer.
-An international agency should be able to provide information regarding a time frame for each country’s current process.
+International Adoptions: The timeframe for international adoption will be determined primarily by the country a family decides to adopt from.
+Most international adoptions take approximately one to two year to complete, while some countries taking longer.
+An international adoption agency should be able to provide specific information for each country’s current process.

 How often do prospective birthparents change their minds?